samarth-math/abhivyakt_db_service/README.md

 Development Guidelines:
-1. Create a development-[login] branch in your name.
+1. Create a feature/branch for the feature you're building
 2. Commit however you want to on the development branch
 3. If you've completed coding the feature, raise a pull request
-4. DO NOT close branch on merge (whoever merges)
+4. Close branch on merge (whoever merges)

 HowtoEditReadMe : https://bitbucket.org/tutorials/markdowndemo